What's behind North Korea's increasing belligerence? – DW – 01/08/2024

 How well North Korea's military threats hold up depends on the strength of its military capabilities as well as its readiness to deploy them.
 Some analysts think there is room for concern.
 They suggest that while the North is hampered by an outdated military, it does have a disproportionately large armed forces.
 Heavy investment has additionally given the regime nuclear weapons and ballistic missiles capable of hitting targets anywhere in South Korea and even reaching the mainland of the United States.

 The North is understood to have a conscript army of nearly 1.3 million men and women, along with an estimated 560,000 reservists.
-Its tanks and fighter aircraft are primarily elderly and purchased from the Soviet Union in the 1960s.
+Its tanks and fighter aircraft are old though, purchased from the Soviet Union in the 1960s.
 However, it is believed that Pyongyangis obtaining more modern aircraft from Russia in return for missiles and artillery rounds that it is providing for the war in Ukraine.

 The North has long subscribed to the belief that its national defense relies on the potent threat posed by its growing nuclear arsenal.
 It has an estimated 30 nuclear warheads assembled.
 Those warheads can be fitted to a growing array of ballistic missiles, including a nascent submarine-launched missile program.